Mnaukal/simdex/simulation/README.md

 def print(self, machine=False, verbose=False):
 ```
 The two flags may affect the printing data.
 The `machine` flag indicates that the output will be collected and processed by a script (probably when a batch of simulations is being executed).
 The `verbose` flag indicates that the user desires a more detailed output.
 Both flags may be ignored if not relevant for a particular metric collector.

+## Experiment configuration files

+Every experiment has to have a configuration `.yaml` file, which holds the initial parameters for the queues and controls the component instantiation process.
+Examples of the configuration files can be found in the [experiments](experiments) directory.

+The configuration file is a collection that holds the following root keys:
+- `workers` -- either an integer (number of workers) or a list of collections, each collection is used as an initial set of attributes for one worker
+- `dispatcher` -- component specification for the dispatcher
+- `duration_predictor` -- component specification for the duration predictor
+- `worker_selector` -- component specification for the worker selector
+- `period` -- an integer that indicates, how often is the `periodic_monitoring` method is invoked on the `system_monitor` of ML and RL components (in seconds of the simulation time)
+- `metrics` -- a list of components specifications of metric modules (all listed modules are used for analysis and their results are printed at the end)

+A component specification value is either a string (a full name of the component class), for instance `dispatchers.WorkerSelectorDispatcher` refers to a class `WorkerSelectorDispatcher` in `dispatchers.py` file, or a collection which holds:
+- `class` - a full name of the component class as explained above
+- `args` - arguments passed to the constructor of that class when it is being instantiated
+The `args` can be stored either as a list (positional arguments) or collection (named arguments).

+All arguments are treated as static constants; however, in some cases, we need to express the injection pattern as well.
+For this purpose, we define *injected arguments* as arguments that are replaced with explicit values before being passed to the constructor.
+The injected arguments are always strings prefixed with `@@`.
+At the moment, the simulator implements the following injections:
+- `@@ref_jobs` -- injects the list of loaded reference solution jobs (requires that `--refs` command line option is used; otherwise the simulation fails)
+- `@@hash_converters` -- injects the `HashConverter` instances used to convert the identifiers of jobs, exercises, etc. when loading the data